nilum2002/Automated-Restaurant-Feedback-Agent-SteamNoodles/README.md

 ### 🍜 Automated Restaurant Feedback Agent – SteamNoodle
 Welcome to SteamNoodle, an intelligent LLM-powered system that transforms the way restaurants gather and analyze customer feedback.
-Built using LangChain, this agent automates the feedback collection, interpretation, and actionable insights process—helping restaurants improve service, menu offerings, and overall customer satisfaction.
+Built using LangGraph, this agent automates the feedback collection, interpretation, and actionable insights process—helping restaurants improve service, menu offerings, and overall customer satisfaction.

 ### 🚀 Key Features
   * Automated Feedback Analysis: Leveraging state-of-the-art LLMs to understand customer sentiments and opinions.